 To fulfill its role, the SEC interprets and enforces federal securities laws.
 It oversees all key market participants, including the stock exchanges, brokerages, mutual funds, the Financial Industry Regulatory Authority (FINRA), credit rating agencies and investment advisors.

 Foreign and domestic authorities coordinate with the SEC at all levels to ensure that any securities that are sold through U.S. exchanges are done so with transparency and honesty.
-To do this, the SEC:
+To do this, the SEC completes the following tasks:

-- registers investment advisors, brokers, dealers, investment managers and others who sell securities, advice and other elated services;
+- Registers investment advisors, brokers, dealers, investment managers and others who sell securities, advice and other related services;

 However, the SEC can only bring civil actions against violators of securities laws.
 It can also seek injunctions against further illegal activity and financial penalties and restitution for certain acts.
 If it wants to bring a criminal case, however, it has to do so through the Department of Justice.